- Who we are

 How do I know you have received my application?

 You will receive a confirmation email after submitting.
-This email comes from F6S and will not have a Design Council address.
-Before you contact us please make sure you have checked your Spam or Junk folders in case the email has been moved into one of these by your email provider.
+This email comes from the application platform, F6S, it will not have a Design Council address.
+Before you contact us, please make sure you have checked your Spam or Junk Mail folders in case the email has been moved into one of these by your email provider.

 Can I change my application after I press submit?